KeganSm/KeganSm/README.md

 # About me

 Hello, my name is Kegan Smith.
-I am an aspiring Data/Business Intelligence Analyst and am with a Google Data Analysis Certificate and experience in querying, data modelling, and data projections.
+I am an aspiring Data/Business Intelligence Analyst with a Google Data Analysis Certificate and experience in querying, data modelling, and data projections.

 My skills include:
   - Data cleaning and transformation